coq/coq/doc/sphinx/proof-engine/tactics.rst

    Then, they are respectively equivalent to ``constructor 1`` and ``constructor 2``.

-.. exn:: Not an inductive goal with 2 constructors
+.. exn:: Not an inductive goal with 2 constructors.

 .. tacv:: left with @bindings_list
 .. tacv:: right with @bindings_list